pocomane/brewed-in-the-apocalypse/bita.md

 next?
 ```

-Normally, the scenarist decides if an NPC fails or is successful in taking any
+Normally, the scenarist decides if a NPC fails or is successful in taking any
 action.
-However the player may influence the outcome if the following moves are
+However the players may influence the outcome if the following moves
-triggered.
+are triggered.

 __Helping NPCs__ - When you help someone and you have to roll: